Confused about connecting flights? We share all you need to know for a seamless journey.

 A seamless transfer

 When you book a flight ticket that includes a connecting flight, your baggage should be transferred for you.
 You won’t need to collect this and check it back in.
-However, this may not always be the case if you’re switching airlines.
+However, this may not always be the case if you’re switching airlines or if you are connecting through the United States.

 Will a connecting flight with the same airline wait for passengers?